Thursday, 18 December 2025

 Page 16’s two-sentence smear “biography” for the 'Doctor/health influencer' Tim Noakes alleges he has a “Career built out of promotion of high meat diets.
 Red Flag consulting identifies his content in a report back about the success of its campaign to discredit EAT-Lancet.
 He is also likely one of the ‘experts’ Red Flag refers to having briefed."
 Firstly, Emeritus Professor Tim Noakes only endorsed the low-carb lifestyle from 2010, having taught a high-carb diet for the previous thirty years of his academic career.
 To claim that his career was “built out” of promoting red meat is defamatory and false.
 Secondly, neither Emeritus Professor Tim Noakes nor The Noakes Foundation even knew that Red Flag consulting existed before the report.
 Nor has either ever been approached by the Animal Agriculture Alliance or any other of its representatives.
 Just as it is defamatory and false to term Tim Noakes a “mis-influencer”, it is also patently false to claim that he and/or his foundation have been paid to critique a seriously flawed EAT-Lancet report.
 That said, the Meat vs EAT-LANCET report does use plenty of hedging expressions and false innuendo, instead of factual statements.
 A wise choice, as the use of insinuation, not stating facts, protects the Changing Markets Foundation from being at risk for a defamation suit from this report's twenty targets.

 On page 22, the report continues its smear of red meat funding collusion by asserting that Tim Noakes and other experts were identified as “relevant” to Red Flag’s campaign in its leaked document.
 Given the high Twitter visibility of @ProfTimNoakes and the other 19 accounts, it is not surprising that they would be mentioned in any report on influential low-carb, keto and/or carnivore lifestyle accounts.
 However, this should not be conflated with them being social media “influencers”- individuals desirous of using their large audience reach to peddle marketing campaigns for advertisers.
 Based on the Changing Markets Foundation and Ripple’s analysis of the engagement levels of these accounts, “it is likely that these are the ‘experts’ Red Flag highlights as having briefed and who ‘substantively engaged’ with criticising EAT!Lancet.”
-Again, the analysts hedge their false claims with “it is likely”, and do not not explain the basis for asserting such likelihood.
+Again, the analysts hedge their false claims with “it is likely”, and do not not explain the basis for asserting such a "likelihood".

 On page 29, "Tim Noakes" is described as a “Health influencer” here, rather than the doctor, scientist and academic (or Professor Emeritus) that he is.
 In contrast, page 36's section, Doctors, and health and wellness ‘experts’, acknowledges that “Tim Noakes” has medical training.
 But it claims that he, Shawn Baker and Gary Fettke have all had “issues with their medical licences because of the dietary advice they promote.”
 Again this is a false assertion, Emeritus Professor Tim Noakes has never had any concern with “issues” regarding his medical license.
 Any issues were in the minds of the diet dictators that tried, and failed, to end his academic career (Noakes and Sboros, 2022).
-Their attacks had no legitimate basis, or credible chance for success.
+Their attacks had no legitimate basis, and therefor no credible chance for success.
 Further, the claim that since Prof Noakes fell under the category of doctor mis-influencer that he “played a pivotal role in the pushback against EAT!Lancet, unleashing #Yes2Meat…” is false.
 As the report states on page 14, @ProfTimNoakes did not share original tweets featuring the #Yes2Meat hashtag.

 Instead of focusing on Emeritus Professor Tim Noakes’ significant contribution to the academic literature on nutrition in page 37, the report’s profile for him one-sidedly focuses on controversies.
 This is a hallmark of authors more intent on writing a smear than preparing a balanced appraisal (Attkisson, 2017).
 For example, the Changing Markets Foundation writes: ‘Noakes was investigated by South African health authorities in 2014, after a dietician complained about a tweet in which he had told a mother she should wean her baby onto low-carbohydrate, high-fat foods.
 He was cleared of misconduct in April 2017.’